M-o-a-T/moat/USAGE.rst

 .. option:: path

    The path to the port to be modified.
-Must be "SERVER TYPE CARD PORT".
+Must be "SERVER CARD PORT" (without quotes).
-   Card and port are numeric, starting with 1.
+   The port is numeric, starting with 0.

 .. program:: distkv client gpio attr